Neal-Ning/portfolio/data/Serpentine.md

 #### Key contributions:
 - Fine tunned and enhanced performance of models developed by peers;
-- Compared different models architectures to identify most effective apporaches;
+- Compared different model architectures to identify most effective approaches;
 - Researched, designed and refined a custom model;
 - Presented the project at the Dutch Design Week.